aldonline/syncify/README.md

 * Functions must be idempotent
 * Their arguments must be JSON serializable
 * There are a few known bugs ( see [issue #18](https://github.com/aldonline/syncify/issues/18) ).
 But other than that the code has been used in a dozen apps in production for over 4 months.

-# How does it work?

-I will dig deep into this when I find the time.
-For now you can find more info on the [article at AirPair](http://airpair.com/javascript/syncify-tutorial).

-This module uses [Native Reactivity](https://github.com/aldonline/reactivity) under the covers.
-This means you can combine it transparently with other Native Reactivity libraries. ( TODO: links ).

 ![Remove All The Callbacks](https://dl.dropboxusercontent.com/u/497895/donkeyscript/images/allmeme.png)